couchand/formula.herokuapp.com/README.markdown

-use the visitor pattern to traverse the nodes. all nodes in the ast implement a `visit` method. this takes one parameter, the visitor, and calls the corresponding `visitX` method, where `X` is the particular node type.
+use the visitor pattern to traverse the nodes. all nodes in the ast implement a `visit` method. this takes one parameter, the visitor, and calls the corresponding `visitX` method on it, where `X` is the particular node type.

 to make this easy, extend the class found in `visitor.coffee`.